 The number of students in college that are abusing Adderall is increasing at a very high rate.
 It has become part of the fabric of life in the modern college campuses.
 Adderall is a combination of dextroamphetamine and amphetamine, which are central nervous system stimulants that affect the brain and the nerves contributing to impulse control and hyperactivity.
 The drug is mostly used to treat the ADHD condition but college students use it as a study drug.
 It has gained great acceptance and use among young people.
 Users can quickly become addicted and have long-term effects beyond the years they are in college.
 It is estimated that a third of all college students have used stimulants once ion their campus lives.

-Why So Many College Students Turning to Adderall
+College Students Turning to Adderall

 There are a number of reasons that college students might choose to use Adderall.
 The most common reason is that it gives them the ability to study longer, sleep less and it increases the impact of other substances.
 Apart from these reasons they use it to enhance their athletic performance and lose weight.